-- National Bottle Museum (Ballston Spa) – Did you know that bottle making was the first major industry in the US?
+- National Bottle Museum (Ballston Spa) – Did you know bottle-making was the first primary industry in the US?
 Stop by to see roughly 2,000 antique bottles and learn about the innovations throughout history.

-- National Memorial Day Museum (Waterloo) – This town is recognized as the origin of Memorial Day, and this museum tells you everything you want to know about it.
+- Nat’l Memorial Day Museum (Waterloo) – This town is recognized as the origin of Memorial Day, and this museum tells you everything you want to know about it.

 - National Museum of Racing and Hall of Fame (Saratoga Springs) – This museum is a true celebration of the sport of racing.
-See trophies, artwork, memorabilia, and you can even try out a horse riding simulator.
+See trophies, artwork, memorabilia, and try out a horse riding simulator.

-- The Strong: National Museum of Play (Rochester) – The Strong is made up of the National Toy Hall of Fame, the World Video Game Hall of Fame, and the International Center for the History of Electronic Games.
-It’s focused on why it’s important to play.
+- The Strong: National Museum of Play (Rochester) – The Strong comprises the National Toy Hall of Fame, the World Video Game Hall of Fame, and the International Center for the History of Electronic Games.
+It’s focused on why it’s essential to play.